jpalardy/vim-slime-ext-plugins/README.md

 This fork uses plugins to send data to its targets.

 *Note*: This plugin will not load if the original vim-slime plugin is loaded.
+*Note*: This plugin will prevent the original plugin from loading.

 ## Vim-slime documentation and usage